 In July 2025, Dunham and her husbandLuis Felber created and released theNetflix seriesromantic comedy television seriesToo Much starringMegan Stalter andWill Sharp under theWorking Title Television and Dunham's companyGood Thing Going.
 Dunham directed, produced and wrote the series and received positive reviews from critics.[101]
 After the release of the show in September, Dunham announced her second memoirFamestick.[102]

-In November 2017, following Dunham and Konner's controversial letter denouncingAurora Perrineau's accusation of sexual assault byMurray Miller,Zinzi Clemmons announced that she would no longer contribute to the newsletter, saying Dunham's racism was "well-known" and called for all women of color to "divest" from Dunham.[116]
+In November 2017, following Dunham and Konner's controversial letter denouncingAurora Perrineau's accusation of sexual assault byMurray Miller,Zinzi Clemmons announced that she would no longer contribute to the newsletter because she felt Dunham was insufficiently sympathetic to women of color.[110]

 In October 2018, Dunham and Konner announced thatLenny Letter would be shutting down,[9][111] reportedly due to a decline in subscribers and failure to build momentum upon other platforms.[112]